 What is Shibari

-Is shibari always sexual? what is the difference between shibari and kinbaku
+Is shibari always sexual?
+What is the difference between shibari and kinbaku?

 I’ve been practicing shibari for 5 years now, and while I wouldn’t call myself an expert, I’ve learned enough to share the basics and why this practice is so captivating for so many people.